kframework/matching-logic-prover/README.md

 2. 265 of 280 claims in separation logic from the SL-COMP'19 competition

-    Note: the number 266 in submission paper was a mistake due to a miscount; we will fix this in the revision).
+    Note: the number 266 in submission paper was a mistake due to a miscount; we will fix this in the revision.

 3. Linear Temporal Logic

 4. Reachability: A claim about the `sum-to-n` program.
-Our artifact adopts the LFP encoding where reachability is captured by a binary predicate; the RL encoding is shown on paper, which we will clarify in the revision.
+Our artifact adopts the LFP encoding where reachability is captured by a binary predicate.
+The RL encoding is shown on paper; we will clarify this point in the revision.

 Getting Started Guide
 =====================